chruhern/christianhernandez/index.md

 title: Home
 ---
 <br>
-I am grateful to have recently earned my B.S. in Electrical Engineering from the University of California, Santa Cruz this past Spring.
+Hi!
+I'm Christian, and I recently earned my B.S. in Electrical Engineering from UC Santa Cruz this past Spring.
+I focused the majority of my work in analog circuitry, embedded systems, and mechatronics, giving me a broad-range of experience in both software and hardware design.
+I set up this website with the idea of showcasing my work and personal interests.
+The HTML/CSS code is found inside my GitHub if interested.

 <br>
 <br>
-I am currently seeking a full-time role as an analog/hardware engineer.
+If you would like to discuss my work further, please reach out.
+I am currently searching for a full-time role that fits my skill-set and prioritizes collaboration/mentorship.